PaalferData/Weight-Aircraft-Forecasting/README.md

 The forecasting was successful.
 Nevertheless, I am going to give one consideration:

-- In order to extract the fuel spent at the flight, these operations can be done:
+- In order to extract the fuel spent at the flight and getting a better variable, these operations can be done:

 1. *(fuel at the beggining)* - *(fuel at the end)*